 AMATEUR RADIO IS ALIVE AND WELL!

-* (The Novice, Tech Plus, and Advanced licenses are no longer issued, but can be retained if an operator obtained one before they were eliminated.)
+* (The Novice, Tech Plus, and Advanced licenses are no longer issued, but may be retained and renewed if an operator had one before they were eliminated.)

-I try to update and review this site regularly, to provide items of interest to you.
-Till next time...
+I try to update and/or review this site regularly, to provide items of interest to you.